Enloplatin

 Enloplatin is a water-soluble cancer medication.
 It is a platinum-based antineoplastic investigated for treatment of platinum-refractory ovarian cancer, in which it was demonstrated to have minimal activity.
 This cancer is suspected to be at least partially cross-resistant with another third-generation platinum analog, zeniplatin, which also shows minimal antitumor activity in this type of cancer.
 Enloplatin was found to be cross-resistant with carboplatin.

 Like zeniplatin and carboplatin, use of enloplatin causes manageable nephrotoxicity, no significant neurotoxicity or ototoxicity, and dose-limiting myelosuppression.

-The drug was original developed by Wyeth, but no further development since 2000 has been reported.
+The drug was originally developed by Wyeth, but no further development since 2000 has been reported.